philipn778/Project-1/README.md

 * ### Another feature idea

 # Testing
+I've been testing a lot with different sizes of pixels, percentage and more to make the screen fit all devices.
+I had a tough time but managed in the end to make it work by testing.
+I've also tested many different ways in how I should have my navbar in smaller screens and thought the best way was to put it in a corner with a toggle button above the links.
+I couldnt get the toggle button to work but in the next project with help of JavaScript I might fix it.
 * ### HTML
     * No errors were returned when passing through the official W3C validator
  ![NORBERG RACING ACADEMY](assets/images/html.jpg)